Ajju-kld/bootcamp-webfoundry-/README.md

 # bootcamp-webfoundry-

-this repository is about the project done during bootcamp on webfoundry about html,css,java.
+this repository is about the project done during bootcamp on webfoundry about html,css,javascript.